 If you have a car insurance policy, you may already know about car insurance excess.
-Most people know that you can change it to lower your car insurance premium.
+Most people know that you can change it to lower your car insurance costs.

 But not everyone knows what it’s for and the difference between voluntary and compulsory excesses.
 Here we clear things up a little with our guide to this important bit of car insurance jargon.

 What is car insurance excess?

 Your car insurance excess is a fixed amount you have to pay if you make a claim.

 So, if your excess is £250 and you make a claim for £1,000, your insurer usually keeps the first £250.
 That leaves you with the remaining £750.